ALIYA2Group/Mod20_Segment_1/README.md

 ## Description of the data exploration phase of the project

+Data exploration phase consisted of identifying the factors/features that contribute to the sea ice extent (target) using sources such as global climate reporting agencies, NASA and Google Earth.

 ## Description of the analysis phase of the project

+We are currently gathering the data and assessing its usefulness as well as identifying the best way to undertake the ETL process and build the database.
+We are currently finding it challenging to build the database due to the large size of the dataset and its format (NetCDF - .nc)

 ## Technologies, languages, tools, and algorithms used throughout the project